 How to Refinance Your Canara Bank Student Loan in the U.S.

-The terms of student loans can be particularly unfavorable.
-Student loans have relatively high interest rates, and lenders can also cost you more in hidden fees, penalties, and inefficiencies.
+The terms and conditions of some student loans can be particularly unfavorable.
+Student loans have relatively high interest rates and lenders can cost you more in hidden fees, penalties, and inefficiencies.

-Refinancing your student debt lets you obtain better terms, and often a better interest rate, but only if you refinance with a reliable and responsible lender.
-This article discusses student loan refinancing and explores the process of refinancing with Canara Bank, an Indian bank popular with international students.
+Refinancing your student loan debt lets you obtain better terms, and often a better interest rate, but only if you refinance with a reliable and responsible lender.
+This article discusses student loan refinancing and explores the process of refinancing a student loan from Canara Bank, an Indian bank popular with international students.